 We accept photos that are taken by Maine-based wedding photographers only.
 We print twice a year and have two submission deadlines, though we will accept submissions all year long.
-Our next deadline is for the January 2020
+Our next deadline for featured weddings and styled shoots is for the July 2021

 All submissions MUST be organized into ONE folder per wedding or category.